olincollege/flappybird/README.md

 An implementation of the videogame "Flappy Bird" in C using the SDL library.

 ## Installing Dependencies
-This project uses the SDL library and the associated SDL Text library to render the game.
+This project uses the SDL Library and the associated SDL Text Library to render the game.

 To install the appropriate libraries, run the following commands from a linux terminal.
 You must install both libraries before running the game.